ak523/Coding-help/README.md

 # Coding help
-This is simple template of a code enthusiat website made with the help of bootstrap.
+This is simple template of a coding website made with the help of bootstrap.